|Place||Oceania: Australia, New South Wales|

 27. W McQuiggin.
 Lieutenant William McQuiggin, 1st Light Horse Regiment, was born at Rylstone.
 He enlisted on February 1915 and was killed in action on 4 August 1916 at Romani.

 28. Edward Dawson.
-From Ilford, New South Wales, was an Imperial Reservist, and was recalled from Australian for service in the British Army.
-Not listed on the Australian nominal roll, but managed to transfer as a captain, to 3 Battalion AIF, in Egypt.
+From Ilford, New South Wales, had been commissioned in the Australian Rifle Regiment from 1904 and later served with 29th Infantry.
+He was selected to escort Imperial Reservists returning to serve with British regiments in 1914, and joined 3 Battalion AIF in Egypt.
 He was killed in action at Lone Pine, Gallipoli, on 6 August 1915.
 He was the brother of R Campbell Dawson, below.
+Son of James and Jessie Dawson of Kandos.

 29. R Campbell Dawson.
 Major Ross Campbell Dawson, 1st Battalion.
-Returned to Australia on 28 January 1916.
+Returned to Australia on 28 January 1916 after being wounded at Gallipoli.
+Son of James and Jessie Dawson of Kandos.

 30. John W Farrar.
 Major John William Farrar, Australian Army Medical Corps.
 Doctor, who served with the Australian Naval and Military Expeditionary Force and then the AIF.
 He returned to Australia on 27 April 1919.